Explore health content from A to Z.

 Take your medications exactly as directed.
 Don’t skip doses.

 Begin an exercise program.
-Ask your doctor how to get started.
+Ask your doctor how to get started and how much activity you should try to get on a daily or weekly basis .
 You can benefit from simple activities such as walking or gardening.

 Know your cholesterol level.
 Follow your doctor’s recommendations about how to keep cholesterol under control.